Honours Bachelor of Science - Nursing

 Overview

-Humber is the only English speaking college in Ontario with access to an on-campus cadaver lab for nursing students.
-Combine that with small class sizes, leading-edge simulation labs, bioscience and anatomy labs, and extensive clinical work placement opportunities — Humber students have the competitive edge.
+Humber is the only English-speaking college in Ontario with access to an on-campus cadaver lab for nursing students.
+Combine that with leading-edge simulation labs, bioscience and anatomy labs, and extensive clinical work placement opportunities – Humber students have the competitive edge.

 Work Placement

-Placements will provide students with the opportunity to integrate nursing skills and knowledge in a supervised setting.
-Clinical experiences will be diverse, covering a broad range of settings including community agencies, schools, long-term care facilities and hospitals.
-Humber has relationships with many community agencies and makes every effort to assist you to develop, establish and maintain the required standards for academic success.
+Placements will allow students to integrate nursing skills and knowledge in a supervised setting.
+Clinical experiences will be diverse, covering various settings, including community agencies, schools, long-term care facilities and hospitals.
+Humber has relationships with many community agencies and makes every effort to assist you in developing, establishing and maintaining the required standards for academic success.

 Career opportunities